Seiya Suzuki Preview, Player Props: Cubs vs. Pirates

 Seiya Suzuki At The Plate

-- In 32.0% of his games this season, Suzuki has had at least one RBI.
-He's picked up more than one in 8.7% and driven in three or more of his team's runs in two contests.
+- In 33 games this season (31.7%), Suzuki has picked up an RBI, and in nine of those games (8.7%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 46 of 103 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.